Skip to Main Content

 Notarization & Claim Submission

-Once documents are prepared, we coordinate notarization to validate the claim and submit it to the appropriate county clerk or state treasury department on your behalf through our licensed attorney network.
+Once documents are prepared, we coordinate notarization to validate the claim and submit it to the appropriate county clerk, court, or state treasury department on your behalf, working through our licensed attorney network where required by state law.

 06